 C4: School is meant to be an educational institution first and foremost ... what one considers to be education is, is an individual's choice but for me the environment ... would fall into the category about religious education.
-I don't believe that should belong in the school level, that's something that's up - or spiritual education, that's up to us as parents.
-[9.2-7]
+I don't believe that should belong in the school level, that's something that's up - or spiritual education, that's up + or spiritual education, that's up + or spiritual education.